SchweizerischeBundesbahnen/scion-microfrontend-platform/CONTRIBUTING.md

   <summary><strong>Deprecation Policy</strong></summary>
   <br>

-You can deprecate API in any version.
-However, it will still be present in the next major release.
-Removal of deprecated API will occur only in a major release.
+You can deprecate an API in any version.
+Deprecated APIs are only removed in a major release.

 When deprecating API, mark it with the `@deprecated` JSDoc comment tag and include the current library version.
 Optionally, you can also specify which API to use instead, as following: